MinaRashad/CRYPTO/README.md

 It Also contains some hashes like:
                           32bit Integer hash code, SHA1 hash
-The Library Also contains: BruteForce That will work for Any hash or Cypher
+The Library Also contains: BruteForce That will work for Any hash or any cypher that take one value like 'atbash'
                             Caeser Cracker More Crackers are coming soon
 # How To Use ...